-When I started writing patent applications nearly twenty years ago, the patent examination process was different than it is now.
+When I started writing patent applications nearly twenty five years ago, the patent examination process was different than it is now.
 Twenty years ago, the patent office would grant patent protection for just about any invention.
 Unfortunately, this is no longer the case.
 The pendulum has swung in the opposite direction.
 The biggest cause for the pendulum swing is the 2007 Supreme Court case of KSR v.
 Teleflex (KSR).
 To make a long story short, KSR made it easier for a patent examiner to combine unrelated prior-art references (usually patents or published patent applications) to reject the claims of a patent application.

 If your patent application goes to a patent examiner who has been with the patent office for over seven years, your chances of getting a patent application issued are greater than if the patent application goes to a patent examiner with less than seven years of examining experience.
 Why?
 Because the more-experienced examiner was trained differently than the post-KSR patent examiner.
 The Patent Office is legally obligated to follow the rulings of the Supreme Court.
 The Patent Office has to make a subjective interpretation of the KSR ruling to train its patent examiners.
 Unfortunately, I believe that the Patent Office has exaggerated the intent of KSR, to the detriment of inventors.

 The Patent Office is communicating by its actions that the development of technology is to move forward with large steps instead of small steps.
 I personally disagree with the Patent Office's "big steps" position.
 The whole purpose of granting patents is to generate a library of inventions that provide a reference to inventors for creating new inventions.
 If fewer patents are granted, there will be fewer patents in the patent library.

 However, there still is hope for "small step" inventions.
 Even under KSR, your invention must have at least one feature that is not found in any prior-art references.
 If your patent application discloses the unique feature, you will probably be granted a patent.